richardhoehn/richardhoehn-mtsu.csci.7850/README.md

 This repo will serve for the labs being worked on in this class.

 ## Login to bio-sim
-I used the following command to get acces to biosim.
+I used the following command (`ssh rhoehn@login.hpc.svc.cluster.local`) to get acces to biosim.
+You will need to use your MTSU passord to gain access.
-`ssh rhoehn@login.hpc.svc.cluster.local`

 ## Runnig Python & Scrips
 I had to add teh shebang for python and shell scripts like this: